You can install and try Devtron on a high-end machine or a Cloud VM. If you install it on a laptop/PC, it may start to respond slowly.

 Access Devtron Dashboard

-To access Devtron dashboard when using Minikube as cluster, run the following command:
+To access the dashboard on Minikube cluster, run the following command:

-To access Devtron dashboard when using Kind/k3s as cluster, run the following command to port forward the devtron service to port 8000:
+To access the dashboard on MicroK8s/Kind/K3s cluster, run the following command to port-forward the devtron service to port 8000:

 Get Admin Credentials

 When you install Devtron for the first time, it creates a default admin user and password (with unrestricted access to Devtron).
-You can use that credentials to log in as an administrator.
+You can use those credentials to log in as an administrator.

 After the initial login, we recommend you set up any SSO service like Google, GitHub, etc., and then add other users (including yourself).
 Subsequently, all the users can use the same SSO (let's say, GitHub) to log in to Devtron's dashboard.